Lentils are discus-shaped, edible seeds from the legume family and are a food staple in Asian and North African cuisines.

 By buying and cooking with dried lentils rather than canned/precooked lentils, you will not only enjoy a much nicer taste after they have been cooked, but you'll also save money!

 Check for any stones, then rinse thoroughly before cooking.
 Then place the rinsed lentils in a pot, cover with water, bring to the boil and leave to simmer uncovered for 15-20 minutes, or pressure cook for 8 minutes.
 The lentils should be slightly crunchy or soft, depending on your preference.
 Once boiled, drain and rinse in cold water to prevent further cooking.
 Alternatively, add directly to stews and casseroles and the lentils will cook with the other ingredients.

 Cooked lentils can be made into burgers, or added to wraps and salads, as well as making great accompaniments to fish, poultry and meat dishes.

 British Grown Organic Olive Green Lentils

-Ingredients: Whole Green Lentils (May contain small stones, check lentils carefully before cooking)
+Ingredients: Organic Whole Green Lentils (May contain small stones and wheat grains, check lentils carefully before cooking)

 Lentils are naturally gluten free, however they are grown and harvested with equipment that also handles cereals containing gluten.